logicalmechanism/token-vault/README.md

 }
 ```

-The reward public key hash and stake credential is obtained from the hex encoding of the bech32 address with out the network prefix.
+The reward public key hash and stake credential is obtained from the hex encoding of the bech32 address without the network prefix.

 The complete_build.sh script will auto compile the set of smart contracts based off the information provided inside the start_info.json file.
 The auto build function will produce the correct redeemers for staking but the datums for the off-chain code will need to adjusted to a users own test wallets.